open-simh/.github/docs/simdocs/simh_doc.md

 A command file might be used to bootstrap an operating system that halts after the initial load from disk.
-The ASSERT command is then used to confirm that the load completed successfully by examining the CPU\'s
-\"A\" register for the expected value:
+The ASSERT command is then used to confirm that the load completed successfully by examining the CPU's "A" register for the expected value:

 ; OS bootstrap command file